 He confirmed that the double-cross was intended to devalue Don Eagle and to financially try and cripple his rival Schwartz and those who continued to help him despite his complaints to the NWA governing body, "They hurt me, so when I gave them Don Eagle back, he wasn’t worth anything to them."
 He claims that Al Haft had begged for Don Eagle to get pushed on their TV shows, but once he became a star, Haft tied him up so that it was hard to book Eagle in Kohler’s territory.

 Kohler also admitted that he told Gorgeous George to pin Don Eagle if he could but doesn’t mention the possibility of the referee being an accomplice, even though his strange halted three count is dubious at best to anyone who watches the match.
 Kohler was asked about the notorious "Chicago Short Count" – a name many fans call the match.
 In the interview, he claimed that he had invited the Illinois Athletic Commission to look at the film to time the seconds George had Don Eagle’s shoulders on the mat, and they confirmed that it had been three.

-Gorgeous George never commented whether he was or wasn’t involved in the double-crossing of Chief Don Eagle.
+Gorgeous George never publicly commented whether he was or wasn’t involved in the double-crossing of Chief Don Eagle.
 Fred Kohler became NWA president in 1961.
-George would be gone two years later of a heart attack in 1963, and Don Eagle sadly committed suicide in 1966 at age 41.
+George would be gone two years later of a massive heart attack in 1963, and Don Eagle sadly committed suicide in 1966 at age 41.

 Here at Pro Wrestling Stories, we continue to look behind the curtain of wrestling’s past and realize that every era is connected in some way.
 Even in the cherished Golden Era of wrestling, we find unforgivable acts and unforgettable moments worth learning about that will be remembered and spoken of for generations to come.